 ~ Kelly, Registered Nurse

 The DART Member position is an employment opportunity requiring an application to be considered.
-To apply, use the job application link at the top or bottom of this page.
+To apply please email email@example.com.
 Our HR department will review all applications and contact qualified applicants for a preliminary interview.

 Top candidates may then be invited to attend a DART training.
 DART trainings are held both domestically and internationally multiple times a year and enrollment is as space allows.
 Upon successful completion of DART training, candidates will then be eligible to be added to the DART roster of qualified responders who may be called upon for deployment following a disaster.